cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

     - **For 1.17 and 1.17.1:** Java 16 - but in the app, there is no Java 16 in Adoptium, so you might want to install another Java build if you want to play the specific version.
     - **For 1.16.5 and below:** Java 8
 ### Install Minecraft
-- When you first launched the launcher, it will ask you what language would you like to use.
-After that question, you're going to see a page about Java.
+- When you first launch the launcher, it will ask you what language you would like to use.
+After that question, you are going to see a page about Java.
 - Make sure to change `Maximum memory allocation`.
 Some people claim you should allocate half your RAM but this is not good for **some cases**.
 If you have at least 32 GB RAM and don't perform RAM intensive tasks, you can allocate half your RAM.
 However:
-  - If your RAM is between **4-16 GB**, I suggest you to allocate **2048 MiB** if you're not going to install heavy mods or shaders.
-However, you should allocate at least **3072 MiB** RAM if you're going to use Optifine without mods.
+  - If you have RAM that is between **4-16 GB**, I suggest you allocate **2048 MiB** if you are not going to install heavy mods or shaders.
+However, you should allocate at least **3072 MiB** RAM if you are going to use Optifine without mods.
 - After completing quick setup, add your Microsoft account to connect to your account in the launcher.
 - Now we can finally install Minecraft.
-Click `Add Instance` button on top left and continue:
+Click `Add Instance` button on the top left and continue:
-  - On `Version` section, choose the version you'd like to play and scroll down a bit.
+  - In `Version` section, select the version you would like to play and scroll down a bit.
 You should see a big "**No mod loader is selected.**" warning.
 There is a `Mod loader` section next to the warning.
-We're going to choose `Fabric` from there and hit `OK`.
+Select `Fabric` from there and click `OK`.
 ## Optimization
 - Click `Settings`, go to `Minecraft` section and click `Tweaks`.
-Enable `Enable Feral GameMode` (you need to install gamemode package first) and `Use discrete GPU` (only if you have 2 GPUs).
+Enable `Enable Feral GameMode` (you need to install gamemode package first) and `Use discrete GPU` (only if you have two GPUs).
 - Next, from `Settings` menu, go to `Environment Variables` and click `Add`.
   - Type `mesa_glthread` in **Name** and `true` in **Value** sections.
-    - If you're using NVIDIA, you should type `__GL_THREADED_OPTIMIZATIONS` in **Name** and `1` in **Value** sections instead.
+    - If you are using NVIDIA, you should type `__GL_THREADED_OPTIMIZATIONS` in **Name** and `1` in **Value** sections instead.
 - Generally these steps are enough to play a better Minecraft.
 However, we can still increase performance with mods.
 ## Sodium Method - Recommended For Version 1.16.3 And Later
 - First, right click your Minecraft instance and click `Edit`.